7. Registry Infrastructure

 7.1.
 Registry Architecture Overview

-The IT-Wallet registry system comprises five main components:
+The IT-Wallet registry system comprises six main components:

 1. Claims Registry: Standardized semantic definitions for individual credential attributes, data types, and validation rules.